baedert/corebird/Spec.markdown

 ## TODO
-* Find someone to make a few UI-Prototypes(or make them yourself in Glade...)
 * Find someone to make an Icon(or make a crappy one yourself...)
 * Also, find someone to make some icons for use in the app(send, home, mentions, ...)
 * Localize via gettext